-The next Board meeting is in Atherton on Friday 25 May and Saturday 26 May.
+The next Board meeting is in Ingham on Friday 24 August.

 Terrain NRM's Board looks at the big picture, carries out constant assessment of Terrain's performance and guides it towards its goals.
 The Board of Terrain NRM is appointed to: